-Barack Obama’s Quiet Campaign for Joe Biden
+Here Comes Obama

 Obama has also continued to make endorsements, including many for down-ballot races—and after years of Democrats distancing themselves from him when he was in the White House, the number of swing-district candidates now chasing his public support has gratified him.
 He’s thrown his weight around a little, endorsing Reverend Raphael Warnock in one of this year’s Georgia Senate elections.
 That earned Obama a brushback from another Democratic candidate, Matt Lieberman, who tweeted at Warnock, “Congrats on endorsement from 44 who has endorsed every DC-approved Senate candidate.”

-Read: Can the Religious Left Flip the Bible Belt?
+Read: Can the religious left flip the Bible Belt?

 Meanwhile, Obama’s apoplexy at the Republicans continues to seep out.
 Speaking last week at a fundraiser for All on the Line, he started by referencing a series of tweets by Senator Mike Lee of Utah.
 In one, the conservative Republican wrote that “we’re not a democracy.”
 In another, he said the United States should avoid “rank democracy.”